-Ships at Berti Option (2) Non-Grid- Based Power Partial funding of up to \$200,000 per megawatt of the eligible costs of an electricity generating unit that provides power at a cargo ship berth or multiple berths.
+Partial funding of up to \$200,000 per megawatt of the eligible costs of an electricity generating unit that provides power at a cargo ship berth or multiple berths.
 This unit can be portable or fixed on the terminal.
 Only zero emission units (e.g., fuel cell, solar), or natural gas engines equipped with selective catalytic reduction to control NOx emissions are eligible.

 Eligible costs include equipment necessary to generate electrical power and connect the equipment to cargo ships at berth.

 Ineligible costs include construction and protection of infrastructure (e.g., natural gas lines) used to supply fuel for non-grid-based electrical generation, shipside modifications to accept electrical power, barge or other acquisition and modification for a portable system, design, engineering, consulting, environmental review, legal fees, permits, licenses and associated fees, taxes, utility construction or metered costs, insurance, operation, maintenance, and repair.

-Requirements In addition to the General Requirements listed previously, equipment owner shall: Commit to a project life of 5 years of 100% California operation at the following levels or greater: Port of Los Angeles and Port of Long Beach: 2,000 hours per year in 2012-2013.
-3,000 hours per year in 2014 and beyond.
-All other ports in the four trade corridors: 1,000 hours per year in 2012-2013.
-1,500 hours per year in 2012-2013.
-0 Demonstrate operability with a cargo ship fully powered by shore-based electrical power supplied by the electricity generating unit.
-Obtain a 5 year manufacturer's warranty which includes labor and materials to repair and/or replace system component(s) as needed to correct any mechanical, electrical or control system equipment or installation problems resulting in significant loss of usability.
-The manufacturer's warranty may exclude minor items that are subject to normal wear and tear if approved by ARB.
-Perform source testing to measure emissions from the unit every 1,000 hours of operation, according to the source test requirements contained in ARB's Ships at Berth Rule.
+- Commit to a project life of 5 years of 100% California operation at the following levels or greater: - o Port of Los Angeles and Port of Long Beach: - 2,000 hours per year in 2012-2013. - 3,000 hours per year in 2014 and beyond. - o All other ports in the four trade corridors: - 1,000 hours per year in 2012-2013. - 1,500 hours per year in 2014 and beyond. - Demonstrate operability with a cargo ship fully powered by shore-based electrical power supplied by the electricity generating unit. - Obtain a 5 year manufacturer's warranty which includes labor and materials to repair and/or replace system component(s) as needed to correct any mechanical, electrical or control system equipment or installation problems resulting in significant loss of usability.
+The manufacturer's warranty may exclude minor items that are subject to normal wear and tear if approved by ARB. - Perform source testing to measure emissions from the unit every 1,000 hours of operation, according to the source test requirements contained in ARB's Ships at Berth Rule.